 - Understand their strengths and weaknesses

 - Don’t allow anyone in that is subversive

-- Business translation: Match new employees to more senior players for learning and sheep dogging.
+- Business translation: Match new employees to more senior employees for learning and sheep dogging.
 Works every time.

-- Baseball is a very statistical game, with the flurry of numbers affecting the most important thing—the score.
+- Example: Baseball is a very statistical game, with the flurry of numbers affecting the most important thing — the score.
 But baseball is a slow game with plenty of time to reflect and analyze what just happened.
 Somebody once told me that baseball is a cerebral sport because of all the statistics, to which my football cronies say, “That’s (insert your favorite expletive) incredulous!”

 That’s why I love baseball and especially my beloved St. Louis Cardinals.
 They have the teamwork I idolize and seek to emulate as a business owner.